 “If David wasn’t so tall, he would probably have been beaten on top of his head and suffered brain damage or worse,” said Huchting.
 “This wasn’t just a mugging.
 It was savage.”

-Thornton’s vicious assault came one month before the six-month anniversary of the robbery and murder of Fito Celedón who was walking home from a party with his fiancée near Ashby BART on September 12, 2010.
+Thornton’s vicious assault came one month before the six-month anniversary of the robbery and murder of Fito Celedón who was walking home from a party with his fiancée near Ashby BART on Sep.
+12, 2010.
 Two assailants shot and killed Celedón.
-An all-day block party was held on March 12 to remember Celedón, and the police participated in the hope more information about the murderers might materialize.
-So far, according to Sgt Kusmiss, there have been no new leads.
+An all-day block party was held March 12 to remember Celedón, and the police participated in the hope more information about the murderers might materialize.
+So far, according to Kusmiss, there have been no new leads.

 “BPD takes robbery very seriously and are tenacious in their follow-up,” she said.
 “Detectives in the Investigation Division/Crimes Against Persons Robbery Detail close a high percentage of cases.
 It can take time.”
 Speaking about the Ashby BART neighborhood in particular, Kusmiss said: ”BPD has been focusing more attention to the area through both resources that community may see and those projects they don’t.”